BlackApplication/Omni2FA/docs/CODE_STYLE.md

   - Default rate limit: **20 attempts / minute / IP** on verify endpoints (mirrors QRpark proven config).
 Configurable.
   - Audit is pluggable (`IOmni2FaAuditSink`), opt-in.
 Default = log to `ILogger`.
 No null refs if host doesn't register one.
   - Account recovery (lost methods + lost recovery codes) is out of scope — host application's policy.
 Omni2FA exposes a "reset all 2FA for user X" primitive only.
+- **2026-05-20** — versioning model decided: **coordinated minor/major across all packages, independent patches** (Microsoft.AspNetCore-style).
+Packages on the same `MAJOR.MINOR.*` are guaranteed compatible — no compatibility matrix.
+See `docs/ROADMAP.md` "Versioning model" for examples.
+Earlier "independent per package" stance is retracted as it conflicted with milestone-based roadmap.